Beverly LaHaye: Published works

-LaHaye and her husband co-authored The Act of Marriage: The Beauty of Sexual Love in 1976.
+LaHaye and her husband co-authored the influential Christian self-help sex manual The Act of Marriage: The Beauty of Sexual Love in 1976.

 LaHaye wrote The Spirit-Controlled Woman in 1976, a companion to her husband's book The Spirit-Controlled Temperament.
 A revised and expanded edition of the book, The New Spirit-Controlled Woman, was released in 2005.
 The Desires of a Woman's Heart was released in 1993.